inspec/inspec-aws/README.md

     [engineering]
     region=us-east-2
  ```

- AWS SDK will select the default credentials unless `aws_profile` is set in an `.envrc`
+ AWS SDK selects the default credentials unless `aws_profile` is set in an `.envrc`.

  ```bash
      # Example configuration
      export AWS_PROFILE="engineering"
  ```

- ##### The credentials precedence is:
+##### The credentials precedence is

    1. Credentials set in `.envrc` OR as an Environment variable.
    2. Credentials set in `~/.aws/credentials` AND `~/.aws/config` AND `AWS_PROFILE` set as an Environment variable.
    3. Credentials set in `~/.aws/credentials` AND `~/.aws/config` AND `AWS_PROFILE` is NOT set as an Environment variable.
-Default credentials will be used.
+Default credentials are used.

 ### AWS Region

-The `aws_region` parameter can be provided to query resources in a specific region.
-If not provided, the AWS region set in environment variables or configuration files will be used.
+The `aws_region` parameter queries resources in a specific region.
+If not provided, the AWS region set in environment variables or configuration files are used.

 Example:

 ```ruby
 describe aws_ec2_instances(aws_region: 'us-west-2') do
   its('count') { should eq 10 }